terryjbates/Football_Manager_YouTube_API_Analysis/README.md

 ## Categorization

 Videos were categorized based on their title and description.
-Word frequency analysis and clustering techniques helped reveal trends and associations in content.
+Word frequency analysis and clustering techniques uncovered trends and associations in content.
 Categories include:

 * Challenges
 * Experiments